nubs/primaids/README.md

 ## Requirements

-Encapsules requires PHP 5.4 (or later).
+Primaids requires PHP 5.4 (or later).

 ##Composer
 To add the library as a local, per-project dependency use [Composer](http://getcomposer.org)!
 Simply add a dependency on